 Don’t use range ammo as self-defense ammo.
 There are a number of good reasons why it’s a bad idea.

-Center fire rqnge ammunition (pistols, rifles) will dramatically over-penetrate (go through) the target, which is problematic in an urban or suburban environment.
+Center fire range ammunition (pistols, rifles) will dramatically over-penetrate (go through) the target, which is problematic in an urban or suburban environment.
 Target load shot shells may do little depending on the circumstances.
-In short, the target ammo will either hit the bad guy and proceed to hit something (or someone) else, or won’t do enough to the bad guy to stop the threat.
+In short, target ammo will either hit the bad guy and proceed to hit something (or someone) else, or won’t do enough to the bad guy to stop the threat.

 Self-defense ammunition either fragments inside a fleshy target or expands, dumping its energy into an attacker and coming to a stop.
-That way, it doesn’t go through the bad guy and then through a wall into someone else, maybe a family member.This is why it’s recommended that you load any self-defense firearm, such as a concealed carry gun or home defense handgun or rifle, with expanding ammunition and a shotgun with either buckshot or slugs.
+That way, it tends not to go through the bad guy and then through a wall into someone else, maybe a family member.This is why it’s recommended that you load any self-defense firearm, such as a concealed carry gun or home defense handgun or rifle, with expanding ammunition and a shotgun with either buckshot or slugs.

 Police figured this out more than 70 years ago when they switched to semi-wadcutter hollow points in their .38 Special and .357 Magnum revolvers and jacketed hollow points in semi-automatic duty pistols.
 They’ve been using buckshot since pretty much the end of the 19th century in shotguns, for the same reason.Okay, so why would anyone think using range ammo is a good idea?